 Employer-Stay Central – Employers come to someone and are looking for solutions.
 Since the plan is an important part of this work, think about the differences that have been made in the results of your plans.

-I have learned that long-term goals are achieved when I break into small goals.
+I have learned that long-term goals are achieved when I break them into small goals.
 My short-term goal is to find a position that will keep me in a leading ongoing organization with strong performance and future projections.
 As part of a group, I want to add value and continue to grow the company.
 My long-term goal will depend on where the company goes.
 Transfer my plan to a responsible position where I can lead a team.

 No one can answer this question – it will come from what is important to you.
-However, more targeted and the employer can be central to your goals, your side will be better suited to conduct interviews.
+However, if more targeted and the employer can be central to your goals, your side will be better suited to conduct interviews.

 The best way to answer this question

 If the short-term/near-term question is not yet asked, start by mentioning short-term goals briefly.
 Then based on the success of that time period based on your career site and marginalization, your career and your exposure to exposure must be flexible enough to play different roles.
 You want to be aspiring, but not too ambitious.

 An example of how an experienced candidate will answer this question